dnsimple/dnsimple-support/content/articles/url-record.markdown

 ---

-## What is a URL record?
+## What's a URL record?

 The **URL record** is a [special DNSimple record](/articles/supported-dns-records).
 URL records can be used to redirect a hostname to another URL using our [redirector](/articles/manage-url-record).

 This feature can be used, for example, to redirect the `www.example.com` domain to `example.com`.
-Another use case is to redirect a secondary domain you purchased to the main domain, without pointing it to any web hosting service.
+Another use case is to redirect a secondary domain you purchased to the main domain without pointing it to any web hosting service.

 For more information about the service, supported redirect types, and limitations, visit the [redirector](/articles/redirector) article.